So now let's move on to the uterus and specifically

 is known as the mesometrium.

-So within the broad ligament, we have
+So within the broad ligament, there are

-three divisions, we have three parts.
+three divisions, three parts.

 The part associated with the